Organisms in the digestive tract, such as bacteria, parasites and viruses can be the underlying cause of many digestive conditions and illnesses.

 You will need a break after you have finished any anti-microbial programmes before being able to complete this test otherwise you risk having false negative results.
 The length of the break depends on the medication.
 We often recommend 2 weeks after antibiotics or antimicrobials.

-Samples must arrive back at the lab within 3 days of collection and must be shipped on a Monday, Tuesday or Wednesday.
-Please check there isn’t a bank holiday if the Monday falls on day 3.
+Samples can be sent Monday – Wednesday only to arrive at the lab the following day.
+Please check there isn’t a bank holiday if the Monday falls on day 3 of your collection.

 Non European customers please email email@example.com to make an enquiry.